IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ####1.1.2.2.
 MAIN MENU BAR
-The title bar is similar to typical Windows menus, except for the file browser control on the right (see next section).
+The menu bar is similar to typical Windows menus, except for the file browser control on the right (see next section).
 The File menu provides typical functions (e.g. New File, Open, Save, etc.) in addition to a few utility tools which let you export images of your current Grasshopper document (see Export Quick Image